Choosing business property

-Your property specification list might include details on how the following requirements should be met when looking for a suitable business premises:
+Your property spec might list details on how the following requirements should be met when looking for a suitable business premises:

 - Property size and layout - do you want an open plan style office space or individual rooms for more privacy?
 Do you need additional space for equipment, storage, meetings or socialising?

 - Property utilities, such as power and drainage, and any special requirements - for example, three-phase electricity.
 Take note of the power and heating/cooling requirements that you may need eg power points for computers and heating and air conditioning for staff and customer comfort.
 An older building may need rewired, a new heating or air conditioning system installed or additional toilet and kitchen facilities built.
 It is also a good idea to identify the broadband capabilities that you will require.